-The goal of this iPack is to facilitate and guide CAAs in developing a NASP that contains a strategy that best addresses their safety issues, through training and detailed guidance.
+The goal of this iPack is to assist and guide CAAs in developing a NASP that contains a strategy that best addresses their safety issues, through training and detailed guidance.
 It emphasizes the importance of including key elements in a NASP; the development of a clear action plan (i.e. a roadmap); and collaboration among stakeholders internally in the State, regionally and with industry.
 The same process is applied to the development of a RASP.

-Create an internal group (within the State) to develop the NASP, involving all the State's key stakeholders (CAA, accident investigation board, industry representation, etc.);
+create an internal group (within the State) to develop the NASP, involving all the State's key stakeholders (CAA, accident investigation board, industry representation, etc.);

-Conduct a gap analysis to identify relevant safety enhancement initiatives (SEIs), using the ICAO global aviation safety roadmap;
+conduct a gap analysis to identify relevant safety enhancement initiatives (SEIs), using the ICAO global aviation safety roadmap;

-Identify the relevant GASP and RASP goals and targets and understand how to adapt them to a national level;
+identify the relevant GASP and RASP goals and targets and understand how to adapt them to a national level;

-Set national goals, targets and indicators related to aviation safety, as the basis for the national strategy;
+set national goals, targets and indicators related to aviation safety, as the basis for the national strategy;

-Develop an action plan to meet the goals and targets, including a list of prioritized safety enhancement initiatives (SEIs);
+develop an action plan to meet the goals and targets, including a list of prioritized safety enhancement initiatives (SEIs);

-Publish a NASP, in line with the respective RASP and the latest edition of the GASP; and
+publish a NASP, in line with the respective RASP and the latest edition of the GASP; and

-Implement a process to monitor implementation of SEIs, and achievement of national goals and targets in NASP.
+implement a process to monitor implementation of SEIs, and achievement of national goals and targets in NASP.

 – Total number of training slots: 12